Financial Planning Certificate Program

 3. Complete the BU CFP® Education Verification Request form.*

-4. Once your education is verified, you will receive an email from CFP Board indicating that your registration is complete.
-Verifications are uploaded bi-weekly by BU leading up to the exam and daily in the last two weeks before the registration deadline.
+4. Once your education is verified, you’ll receive an email from the CFP® Board indicating your registration is complete.
+Verifications are uploaded biweekly by BU leading up to the exam and daily in the last two weeks before the registration deadline.

-*Please note that this link goes to a Google form that is not accessible by some corporate networks.
-If this link does not work for you, please send an email to cpe@bu.edu with the following information: Full name, email address (email used for your CFP® Exam registration), CFP ID, program dates, and phone number.
+*Note: This link goes to a Google form that is not accessible by some corporate networks.
+If this link does not work for you, email cpe@bu.edu with the following information: Your full name, email address (the email used for your CFP® Exam registration), CFP® ID, program dates, and phone number.

 Transcripts